hoopercampion/classes-boilerplate-code/readme.md

         }
         ```

-4. Experiment with different CSS properties such as `background-color`, `font-family`, `padding`, `margin`, `border`, etc., to customize each section according to your preferences.
+4. **Experiment with different CSS properties such as `background-color`, `font-family`, `padding`, `margin`, `border`, etc., to customize each section according to your preferences.**

-5. Save your changes and preview the portfolio page in a web browser to see the applied styles.
+5. **Save your changes and preview the website in a web browser to see the applied styles.**

-6. Once you're satisfied with the customizations, share your customized portfolio page with your classmates or instructor for feedback.
+6. **Once you're satisfied with the customizations, share your website about favorite TV shows with your classmates or instructor for feedback.**

-**Challenge Tips:**
+## Challenge Tips:
+- Use descriptive class names to target specific sections for styling.
-- Use the provided HTML structure as a guideline and focus on adding specific class names to each section for targeted styling.
+- Avoid using IDs and focus on using class names for better code maintainability.
-- Test your customized portfolio page on different devices and screen sizes to ensure responsiveness.
+- Test your website on different devices and screen sizes to ensure responsiveness.
-- Don't hesitate to experiment with various CSS properties to achieve the desired visual effects.
+- Don't hesitate to experiment with various CSS properties and values to achieve the desired visual effects.

-By following these instructions and applying the suggested styles, you'll gain practical experience in customizing web pages using HTML and CSS, which are essential skills for web development.
-Let me know if you need further clarification or assistance!
+By completing this challenge, you'll gain practical experience in building and styling a website about favorite TV shows using HTML and CSS.